EdelRX/place-updater/README.md

 - The exercise description read as "UNLOCCODE without any spaces is to be used to match the records for comparison, if UNLOCCODE is missing then Place name is to be used for comparison."
 However, I found that the UNLOCCODE field wasn't always unique for each individual record.
 Meaning that a vendor could provide a certain UNLOCCODE value that would match against several distinct records making it difficult to know which one is being referred to.
 Thus I made the search by "UNLOCCODE" and "Place Name"  for record matching if UNLOCCODE is provided assuming that "Place Name" is always provided.

--Regarding the fields which were to be considered for changes, the exercise read as follows: "If any records has changes like vendor_id missing, latitude changed or place name changed then that record in output csv is to marked is_active false and a new record is to be added".
+- Regarding the fields which were to be considered for changes, the exercise read as follows: "If any records has changes like vendor_id missing, latitude changed or place name changed then that record in output csv is to marked is_active false and a new record is to be added".
 I found that the field "latitude" sent to us by the vendor is not being stored in the company's internal records, i.e, it's not present in the "company-place.csv" file.
 These are the fields contined in the "company-place.csv" file: "id,name,is_active,created_at,updated_at,UNLOCODE,place_identity_id,vendor_place_id".
 No latitude field is to be found, thus it cannot be considered for changes.
 I then allowed for changes in the "name" field instead, provided to us as "Place Name" by the vendor.
 As a result, the following fields are considered for change with the vendor data input: "UNLOCCODE, Place ID, Place Name" instead of "UNLOCCODE, Place ID, Latitude".

-###### **Instructions to run**
+## **Instructions to run**

 The program provided is a Spring Boot application running on port 28094, so in order to run it you need to place your terminal window in the folder containing the project and run the command "mvn spring-boot:run".
 Another option is to run the application directly in your IDE by creating the appropiate run configurations.